hunter-college-ossd-spr-2020/project-evaluation/gnome_web_evaluation.md

 <br>
 **41 Commits** (or pipelines, according to Gitlab).

-1. When was the most recent commit?
+2. When was the most recent commit?
 <br>
 Last commit was fifteen hours ago.

-1. How many issues are currently open?
+3. How many issues are currently open?
 <br>
 182

-1. How long do issues stay open?
+4. How long do issues stay open?
 Take the five most recently closed issues and look at when each was first reported.
 Compute the number of days that each was open and take the average.
 <br>
 At least 19 days

-1. Is there active discussion on the issues?
+5. Is there active discussion on the issues?
 Read the conversations from some open and some closed issues.
 <br>
 Sort of?
 Some have conversations dotting along the months on a single issue, others are closed with zero comments.

-1. Are issues tagged as easy, hard, for beginners, etc.?
+6. Are issues tagged as easy, hard, for beginners, etc.?
 <br>
 Only four issues are tagged for "newcomers" yet they were all opened at least a year ago.
 No tags regarding difficulty of issue.

-1. How many issues were closed in the past six months?
+7. How many issues were closed in the past six months?
 <br>
 286 (manually counted.
 Can't do date searches on Gitlab and the Github has no issue tracker).

-1. Is there information about how many people are maintaining the project?
+8. Is there information about how many people are maintaining the project?
 <br>
 Among the Gitlab, Github, and project website, I was unable to find any definitive list of maintainers.
 I've seen two that are active in comments, issues, commits, and so forth.

-1. How many contributors has the project had in the past six months?
+9. How many contributors has the project had in the past six months?
 <br>
 OpenHub's graph puts active contributors for the last 6 months at 26 contributors.

-1. How many open pull requests are there?
+10. How many open pull requests are there?
 <br>
 Open merge requests on Gitlab total at eight.
-There’s no open pull requests on their Github.
+Thereâ€™s no open pull requests on their Github.

-1. Do pull requests remain un-answered for a long time?
+11. Do pull requests remain un-answered for a long time?
 Look at the closed pull requests to see how long they stayed open.
 Take the five most recently closed ones and look at when each was first reported.
 Compute the number of days that each was open and take the average.
 <br>
 No, they're merged almost within the same day.
 Largest deviation witnessed is perhaps a whole day, but nothing more.

-1. Is there active discussion on the pull requests?
+12. Is there active discussion on the pull requests?
 Use the same method as you did for the issues.
 <br>
 Not really, no.

-1. How many pull requests were opened within the past six months?
+13. How many pull requests were opened within the past six months?
 <br>
 Github says one.
-There’s eight on the Gitlab, advanced search doesn't provide for searching by date created.
+Thereâ€™s eight on the Gitlab, advanced search doesn't provide for searching by date created.

-1. When was the last pull request merged?
+14. When was the last pull request merged?
 <br>
 3 days ago.